-Our visit even left their Kiwiphile mother surprised by just how much the city has to offer families.
+Our visit left even their Kiwiphile mother surprised by just how much the city has to offer families.
 Of course, I knew Dunedin had history and heart.
 And plenty of epic scenery.
 I mean, it is New Zealand after all.
 But it has so much more: a fascinating cultural history, historic architecture and kid-friendly museums, modern street art and cutting-edge science festivals, unique landscapes, natural attractions and wondrous wildlife in abundance… not to mention its kickarse restaurant scene!

 And I’m happy to report the kids left both smitten and smarter, thanks to our visit coinciding with The New Zealand International Science Festival.
 They also left a touch wider after consuming their body weight in the city’s culinary delights.
 But don’t take my word for it.
 Here, Raffles (10) and Sugarpuff (7) share their thoughts on Dunedin with kids.